-Whilst many organisations are growing rapidly, at Jaluch we continue to meet with organisations that are down-sizing, “right-sizing” and “re-sizing!
-Whatever you want to call it, all this activity inevitably results in redundancies, so in this Blast we will be looking at the common errors and challenges we see made when managing redundancy.
+Whilst many organisations are growing rapidly, there are also organisations that are down-sizing, “right-sizing” and re-sizing!
+Whatever you want to call it, all this activity inevitably results in redundancies.

 The Typical Challenges & Our Top Tips